iandailis/NES-FPGA/README.md

 - No audio support.
 - Sprite 0 hit needs more work, flashing detatched backgrounds break the sync.
 - Uses too much RAM. the CPU doesnt need 64kB, it should only need 2 kB RAM and 32 kB of prgrom.
-- Multi-tile mario top of head doesn't render properly.
-- Tile prefetch when scrolling doesn't work properly for the first tile in a line
+- Second tile in the line is incorrect when scrolling
-- No easy abstraction to implement other mappers.
+- Only supports mapper 0 (NROM) with vertical mirroring, and many other mapper specifics are also unsupported.
 - No 8x16 sprite support
 - No PPUMASK support